Read Our Latest Blog Post

 Located approximately 90 kms from Longyearbyen, the main settlement on Spitsbergen in the Svalbard archipelago, is a remote boutique hotel, Isfjord Radio.
 In order to reach this surprisingly luxurious basecamp you will be part of a snowmobile expedition and will ride over glaciers, mountains and frozen fjords, visiting thrilling historical sites during your journey.
 You will experience a level of remoteness and absolute stillness and light that is very difficult to find anywhere else, and if you are lucky, you may even catch a glimpse of the 'King of the Arctic', the polar bear!

-Combined with a night in Tromsø, the great Arctic capital itself, and two nights in Longyearbyen, you will enjoy a level of quality and comfort that is unexpected so far into the wilderness.
+Combined with two nights in Tromsø, the great Arctic capital itself, and two nights in Longyearbyen, you will enjoy a level of quality and comfort that is unexpected so far into the wilderness.

 This holiday provides a very special Arctic experience with memories to last a lifetime.